FathimaThan/Bollywood_movie_analysis/README.md

 - `data_preprocessing.ipynb`: Jupyter Notebook containing data preprocessing steps.
 - `project.sql`: SQL file containing queries used for data analysis.

+## Steps Followed

+1. **Data Preprocessing in Jupyter Notebook**:
+   - Preprocessed the dataset in a Jupyter Notebook using Python, which involved cleaning the data and handling null values.

+2. **Cleaning Null Values**:
+   - Identified and cleaned null values from the dataset to ensure data integrity.

+3. **Date Column Corrections in Excel**:
+   - Made corrections to the date column in Microsoft Excel to ensure proper formatting for SQL queries, as SQL can have issues reading certain date formats.

+4. **Dataset Saving**:
+   - Saved the preprocessed dataset for further analysis.

+5. **Querying the Datasets**:
+   - Utilized the preprocessed datasets to write SQL queries for analysis and extracting insights.

 ## Tools Used

 - Python (Pandas, Matplotlib)